 What will we be doing on the trip?

 Our main project is building a large school building.
 This will take the majority of our time and people.
 We are also exploring doing some medical/dental/vision/health work depending on who signs up to go on the trip.
-The final thing we plan to do is a children’s ministry while we are there.
+(Update after the site visit: The local pastors have told us that what they need most is simple healthful living programs) The final thing we plan to do is a children’s ministry while we are there.

 Since this is a family trip, what will my kids be doing and is there an age limit?